-The olive oil Agricultural Cooperative Agioi Apostoloi in Laconia, in the southern Peloponnese, on Monday reported that it has sold the first wholesale quantity of locally produced olive oil of the 2024-2025 season, with the inaugural price at 10.20 euros per kilo.
+The Greek olive oil Agricultural Cooperative Agioi Apostoloi in Laconia, in the southern Peloponnese, on Monday reported that it has sold the first wholesale quantity of locally produced olive oil of the 2024-2025 season, with the inaugural price at 10.20 euros per kilo.

-This year’s first auction for the sale of early-harvest olive oil for the new season stared at a base price of nine euros per kilo and ended at 10.20 euros per kilo.
+This year’s first auction for the sale of early-harvest olive oil for the new season started at a base price of nine euros per kilo and ended at 10.20 euros per kilo.
 Five Greek and Italian processing and trading companies participated, with an Italian company being the highest bidder and purchasing a total of 51 tons.

 Despite the first sale of the year usually being indicative of the coming olive oil season, it is still uncertain how Greek olive oil will fare this year, with the situation becoming clearer when other olive-producing regions enter the harvest and production stage.